ROBIN HARDING

 Robin Harding

-I am an Associate Professor of Government in the Department of Politics and International Relations at the University of Oxford and the Gillian Peele Fellow in Politics at Lady Margaret Hall.
-I am also a member of the Oxford Q-Step Centre.
-My research focuses primarily on the relationship between democratic institutions and the provision of public services such as education and healthcare.
+I am a Professor of Politics in the Department of Politics and International Relations at the University of Oxford and the Gillian Peele Fellow in Politics at Lady Margaret Hall.
+My research focuses primarily on the relationship between political institutions and public policy outcomes, in areas such as education, healthcare, and the environment.
 I also have a broad interest in questions related to electoral accountability, and in particular how it is affected by policy attribution.

 Picture